 - Frederick North was forced to resign from his post.
 By the middle of the 19th Century, the tradition of breaking the governments was established by the motion of No Confidence in Britain.

-- In 2011, under the ‘Fixed-term Parliaments Act’ it was observed that Parliamentary General elections must be held every 5 years beginning in 2015.
+- In 2011, under the ‘Fixed-term Parliaments Act’ (UK), it was observed that Parliamentary General elections must be held every 5 years beginning in 2015.
 However, in this as well, a vote of No Confidence against the Government or a 2/3rds majority vote in the House of Commons can still trigger a general election at any time, and if the Government does not get the confidence vote again within 14 days of passing the motion in the House of Commons, the house is dissolved.

-- Canada follows the ‘Consensus Government’ In this system, the Prime Minister is chosen among and by a vote of members of the non-partisan legislature.
-But here too, a vote of No Confidence can remove the Prime Minister and the cabinet from office and permits the members to elect a new Prime Minister.
+- Canada follows the ‘Consensus Government’ system.
+In this system, the Prime Minister is chosen among and by a vote of members of the non-partisan legislature.
+But here too, a vote of No Confidence can remove the Prime Minister and the cabinet from office and permit the members to elect a new Prime Minister.

 - In Germany, a vote of No Confidence requires that the opposition on the same ballot proposes a candidate of their own whom they want to be appointed as successor by the respective head of state.
 Thus, the motion of No Confidence has to be at the same time as a motion of Confidence for a new candidate.